nluka/cpp-lib/README.md

 # cpp-lib

-A varied collection of useful C++ code written by me.
+A varied collection of useful C++ code written for me, by me.

+## arr2d

+Contains functions for dealing with 2D arrays.

-# cstr
+## cstr

 Contains constexpr versions of functions from `<string.h>`, with some additional ones thrown in the mix.